smartstache/doorman/README.md

 - easier mint token account creation for the payer ..?
 - store bumps ..?
 - switch back to PDA for config ..?
+- consolidate the config for the anchor scripts into .env or something

 ### Credits & Resources